lostb1t/replex/README.md

 |                          |          | (stored in /data/acme/letsencrypt so make sure to mount a volume)         |
 | REPLEX_SSL_DOMAIN        |          | Domain to request SSL certificate for when REPLEX_SSL_ENABLE is enabled   |

-SSL only works for the regular image.
+SSL only works with the regular docker image.
 And is kinda untested at this point.

 ## Mixing rows